matthiasprobst/h5RDMtoolbox/docs/gettingstarted/motivation.rst

 both, the file and the data object, allow attaching attributes to the data.
 This reduces processing errors, enhances interpretability and finally makes it easier to share.

-More information on HDF5 can be found `here <https://www.hdfgroup.org/solutions/hdf5/>`_.
+More information on HDF5 can be found `on the HDF Group website <https://www.hdfgroup.org/solutions/hdf5/>`_.